highskyY8K/Gumstra/README.md

-For doomlets / dsbb devs:\n
+For doomlets / dsbb devs:

-Hello dsbb devs/players, Good luck reading these files! :3
+Hello dsbb devs/players, You have found gumstra's "source" Good luck reading these files... you WILL need it